MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/testintuneapplication.md

     > ![Upload the intune package](Media/testintuneapplication02.png)

-5. On the Step 1 page, you'll see dependencies that listed under the Dependency section, you can either choose to upload the dependency’s install file or remove it from this step (if you plan to manage the dependency in Step 3 by self provide the related binaries).
-Selected dependencies in this section will be preinstalled the same way as it will be installed via Intune.
+5. On the Step 1 page, you can see dependencies that listed under the Dependency section, you can either choose to upload the dependency’s install file or remove it from this step (if you plan to manage the dependency in Step 3 by self provide the related binaries).
+Selected dependencies in this section are preinstalled the same way as it is installed via Intune.

     > [!div class="mx-imgBorder"]
     > ![Upload dependency package](Media/testintuneapplication03.png)